UoB-COMSM0166/2025-group-9/README.md

 <br><br>
 ## Conclusion

-Race For The Cure is a cooperative game set in an abandoned science building.
+Race For The Cure is a cooperative game set in an abandoned science building at the Universoty of Bristol.
 The students dodge obstacles and solve puzzles.
 The player must dash around three floors to obtain the required ingredients to survive.
 Developing this game has been a rewarding way to experience the software engineering process.
-It allowed every team member to explore their creativity and skills as a software developer while giving us room to learn new skills.
+It allowed each team member to apply their creativity and technical skills while also providing opportunities to learn and develop new competencies.

 During the early stages of development, our team struggled with miscommunication.
 Using the agile methodology to its full extent has subsided most of it.
 Having a clear goal and description of each task, staying in regular communication, whether it be through the use of WhatsApp, Microsoft Teams, or talking to each other in person, had an exponential impact on efficiency.
 The use of Pair Programming sessions proved vital for code integration.
 Managing game mechanics, level layouts, and making adjustments where possible to increase convenience for the player became an integral part of our meeting.